We’ve all had those conversations that start with “Do you know anyone who… ?”

 - Exit clause (termination of the Agreement) – Things don’t always go to plan, and you need to establish up-front how the Agreement be ended if things don’t work out as you hoped for.

-Don't leave it to chance - Cement the terms of your referral arrangement
+Don’t leave it to chance – Cement the terms of your Referrer Fee Agreement or arrangement

-Our professionally drafted Referral Agreement can be used as a foundation to set out the agreed rights and responsibilities of each of the parties.
+Our professionally drafted Referrer Fee Agreement can be used as a foundation to set out the agreed rights and responsibilities of each of the parties.